hackclub/jams/jams/singles/godot-platformer/en-US.md

 ### 1. Change Player, Background, and Tileset

 You can draw your own player, background, and tileset image, or also find assets online.

-### 2. Add more!
+### 2. Add more

 Some ideas include: